How are 401(k), IRA Accounts and Hidden Assets Handled in a Divorce?

 If you or your spouse have been contributing to a 401(k), IRA account or other tax-deferred retirement account, splitting them can be complex.
 Generally, there are early withdrawal penalties and tax implications if you take money out of most retirement accounts.
 However, a QDRO, or Qualified Domestic Relations Order essentially splits the retirement account into two accounts maintaining the account’s tax status while dividing the value of the account between two people.
 This Order is unique to divorce cases.

 Many people have the misconception that they will bring their situation in front of a family law court and that a judge will tell them what happens next.
 The fact is, before you ever step into a court room you should have a fairly solid blueprint of how you and your ex-spouse plan on handling key financial issues.
 Often assets are tied into retirement accounts that have early withdrawal penalties or tax complications.
 In those cases, we can negotiate a buy-out, or there are tools we can use to effectively divide the retirement account into two accounts without doing a withdrawal and avoiding tax issues.

 Once we have outlined a financial plan that is within the guidelines of the Maryland family courts that you and your ex-spouse can both agree to, we take it to the court for approval.

 Step 4 – Enforcement & Modifications

-In the case that your circumstances significantly change, or one of the spouses is not sticking to the agreement, I can help you work with the courts to enforce the agreement.
+In the case that your circumstances significantly change, or your spouse is not abiding by the agreement, I can help you enforce the agreement through the court.

 Start Today with a Free Initial Consultation